Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 ret addr slot = 0x7fffffffc738
 ```

 Three consistent runs give `content[0] = 0x7fffffffa728`.
-The address the probe prints is the address of `content[0]` in the real binary — not just the probe's own stack — because by constructing the identical chain of frame sizes on the same deterministic stack base, we arrive at the identical position.
+The address the probe prints is the address of `content[0]` in the real binary, not just the probe's own stack, because by constructing the identical chain of frame sizes on the same deterministic stack base, we arrive at the identical position.

 The NOP sled center is at `0x7fffffffa728 + 122 + 3000 = 0x7fffffffb35a`.
 Rather than pointing `ret` at the exact first byte of shellcode, we prepend 6000 NOP bytes so that any address landing anywhere in the sled slides forward into the shellcode, giving us margin for error.